 -The production phase: Where a number of wells may then be drilled on the site and gas produced.
 A site could be in production for up to 30 years.

-Each of these stages requires separate planning applications and other associated permits from the Environment Agency and the Department of Energy and Climate Change.
+Each of these stages requires separate planning applications and other associated permits from the Environment Agency and the Department for Business, Energy and Industrial Strategy.
 We would, of course, in addition carry out a full environmental impact assessment before any hydraulic fracturing to assess and manage any potential risks to the environment.

 What financial benefits could IGas bring to the local area?